 No previous curling experience is necessary!
 In this two-hour session you’ll get a brief overview and learn the basics of delivery and sweeping on our ice, then play a short game against the other participants!

-If interested, please FILL OUT THIS FORM and click Submit to request an available time slot and receive more information.
+If interested, please FILL OUT THIS FORM and click Submit to request information on future “The Curling Experience” sessions.

 A curling outing at the Plainfield Curling Club in South Plainfield, NJ — the state’s only dedicated curling facility — is ideal for a unique group activity or an unusual corporate event.